-Due to the COVID-19 Pandemic, we recognize that completing your physical examination may be difficult by the June 1 deadline.
-However, we do ask that you please bring it with you at move-in in August.
+Due to the COVID-19 Pandemic, we recognize that completing your physical examination may be difficult by the January 14 deadline.
+However, we do ask that you please bring it with you at move-in.
 Physical examinations completed within the last 6 months with an immunization record will also be accepted.

 The Gateway form is the College entrance form.
 It includes the following sections: